-Audible sounds, Doppler’s effect, Savart’s wheel importance, Sound properties & velocity
+Audible sounds, Doppler’s effect, Savart’s wheel importance, Sound properties and velocity

 Sound is an external factor (or stimulus) that affects the ear causing the sense of hearing.
 Sound is produced due to the vibration of bodies and it stops when they stop vibrating the vibrating bodies stop their vibration.
 The difference in frequency between the tone (note) and noise because musical note (tone) is of uniform frequency, while noise is of non-uniform frequency.